About the service and what to expect

 The service is here to support adults who live in Brighton and Hove who have a diagnosis of Personality Disorder.

-To best protect member and staff safety, in March, we changed the way support was provided by the service so we could adhere to the Government’s advice on social distancing and infection control.
+To best protect our members’ and staff safety, we have changed the way we provide support in order to adhere to the Government’s advice on social distancing and infection control.

-In place of building-based and face-to-face support, over the past few months, our team has been supporting members over the phone and through online means.
+In place of building-based and face-to-face support, our team has been supporting members over the phone and through online means since the start of the pandemic in March 2020.

 As and when there are any further changes to the support we provide, we will update this page.